 To maintain our records and improve data accuracy

-We use the personal data we hold about you to help us respond to any enquiries or complaints you have made, or deal with any dispute which may arise in the course of us providing our products and services to you, in the most effective manner.
+We use the personal data we hold about you to help us respond to any inquiries or complaints you have made, or deal with any dispute which may arise in the course of our providing our products and services to you, in the most effective manner.

 To investigate, detect and prevent fraud and comply with our legal obligations

 In certain circumstances, we use your personal data only to the extent required in order to enable us to comply with our legal obligations, including for fraud detection, investigation, and prevention purposes.
 This may require us to provide your personal data to law enforcement agencies, including Trading Standards if they request it.

 Data protection law requires us to only process your personal data if we satisfy one or more legal grounds.
 These are set out in data protection law and we rely on a number of different grounds for the processing we carry out.
 These are as follows:

 In certain circumstances, we process your personal data after obtaining your consent to do so for the purposes of: